nitrogen94/blender-stfagans/README.md

 The models are scaled down to accurate size as of release 1.0.3, so you must export STLs with a 1000 scale multiplier from the .blend file to ensure they remain a consistent size in your slicer/3D print.

 ### 3D Printing Guide
 To avoid having to re-print the entire model if one tree is broken, the trees are dsigned to fit into holes in the model.
-No glue should be necessary, the trees should just friction fit.\
+No glue should be necessary, the trees should just friction fit.
+The printed model is slightly smaller than the full model to allow for a larger final model size.

 Final STLs will be released in the released section.
 Download the part 1-4 STLs & the tree catalogue, then print with the slicer settings below.